All the Things to Do that Make Paris in December Special

 Do your holiday shopping and sip hot mulled wine at the traditional Christmas Markets that pop up all over Paris, admire the lavish Christmas windows at the grand department stores, and enjoy a classical music concert in a magnificent Paris church or cathedral.

 And if you're lucky enough to be here for New Year's Eve, get ready for a celebration to remember!

-Sparkling lights and decorations, the smell of roasting chestnuts, cups of hot mulled wine, and Swiss-style chalets overflowing with special holiday foods, gifts, and decorations . . .
+Sparkling lights and decorations, the smell of roasting chestnuts, cups of hot mulled wine, and Swiss-style chalets overflowing with special holiday foods, hand-crafted gifts, and decorations . . .
 Christmas Markets, a tradition since Medieval times, pop up all over Paris starting in late November.

 Paris Christmas Market Schedule

-- Christmas Market at Invalides - December 14-31
+Christmas Market at Invalides - December 13-31

 Christmas lights and decorations start to appear in Paris starting in mid-November and continue through early January (until just before the January sales begin).

 By December, you can see festive lights, decorations, and Christmas trees in all the city's key shopping districts.
 Don't miss the spectacular store window displays at Paris's four grand department stores!